tymyrddin/purple/source/docs/audits/iso27001/risk-tent.md

 Example: Vendor dependencies

 A key software supplier maintains critical systems.
 The organisation implements contracts specifying liability, service levels, and disaster recovery obligations, sharing responsibility for availability and security.
 Escrow agreements ensure access to source code if the vendor ceases operations, further mitigating dependency risk.

+### Testing risk assumptions before treatment

+Risk treatment decisions are based on estimates of likelihood and impact that may not match the environment.
+Before committing resources to a treatment, some of those estimates can be tested directly.
+A simulated phishing exercise checks whether the likelihood assigned to social engineering is accurate.
+A tabletop exercise reveals whether the incident response plan's assumptions about escalation speed and decision authority hold under realistic pressure.
+A lateral movement test in a controlled environment checks whether the network segmentation model actually contains what it is supposed to contain.

+These are not supplementary assurance activities.
+They are the mechanism by which the risk register moves from a set of beliefs about the environment to a set of claims grounded in observed behaviour, which is the only basis on which treatment decisions are worth making.

 ## Next